tonnguyen/Litium.GraphQL/README.md

 Then open a browser, navigate to http://localhost/graphql to access the GraphiQL interface.

 ## Mobile application
-The sample includes also a sample mobile application, which was built by Expo.
+The sample includes also a sample mobile application, under `Litium.GraphQL.mobile` folder, which was built by Expo.
 To install dependencies, execute:

 ```
 yarn install